CRCinAU/startapi/README.md

 If a domain is provided that is NOT listed in config.xml, then a manual validation process will be done via prompts.

+3) If you wish to use the deployment script, copy deployment.xml.sample to deployment.xml.
+Fill in the details as per the example.

 ### Usage

 To validate a domain, run *./validate_domain.pl yourdomain.com*.